guacsec/guac/demo/GraphQL.md

 ## A Simple Query

 A primary type of node in GUAC is a Package.
-Packages are stored in heirarichal nodes by Type -> Namespace -> Name -> Version.
+Packages are stored in hierarchical nodes by Type -> Namespace -> Name -> Version.
 First we will run the below
 query: